mstatt/tr-101/README.md

 --The run-sequence plug-in to run sequential commands.

-Here are all of the commands to run: once Node is installed.
+Here are all of the commands to run(once Node is installed):

-(open a command prompt and navigate to the project directory)
+(Open a command prompt and navigate to the project directory)
 >>npm install

 //----------Single line command to install all plugins-------------//

 >>npm install gulp gulp-htmlclean gulp-clean-css gulp-concat gulp-uglify run-sequence gulp-bump del gulp-remove-empty-lines --save-dev